sigmaris/python-gssapi/docs/source/api/gssapi.rst

     If :const:`C_DELEG_FLAG` is set, it overrides this flag and causes delegation to always be used, regardless of policy.

+    This flag is not available in versions of MIT Kerberos 5 before Release 1.7, so if this Python package is installed using an older version, this constant will not be defined as a member of the :mod:`gssapi` module.

 Usage Constants
 ^^^^^^^^^^^^^^^